Who Is a Close Contact?

 If you have symptoms, please call a health care provider and get an order for testing.
 Symptoms may include, but are not limited to: fever, cough, runny nose, sore throat, fatigue, stomach problems like nausea and vomiting, or loss of taste and/or smell.

-If you are symptomatic, you can be seen by a provider at any of these locations.
-Bring your identification and insurance information, if available:
+If you are symptomatic, you can be seen by a provider at a number of locations.
+For more information, visit our Testing page.

 I Live With a Person Who Has COVID-19